CodeJugalbandi/FunctionalProgramming/melodies/currying/README.md

   val cust = auth(httpRequest)
 ~~~

 **BRAMHA** If you observe the above code, unlike Groovy, I don't invoke any special method to do currying, by using multi-parameter functions, Scala gives you currying for free.

 All I do here is convert the methods authorizer and authenticator to function type by partial function application using _ to give me authorize and authenticate function objects.

 Then I inject the repository in authorize and because of currying it then gets re-shaped into a function that goes from `Request => Option[Customer]`.

 Notice, because of currying the signature of the authenticate is `(Request => Option[Customer]) => (Request => Option[Customer])` and after injecting the authorize into authenticate, the signature of authenticateWithAuthorizeWithRepo function becomes `Request => Option[Customer]`

 **KRISHNA** This shows the difference between Currying and PFA.
-Currying refers to a functions that take only one arg at a time!
+Currying refers to functions that take only one arg at a time!
 Whereas with PFA, we are just dealing with regular functions of multiple args.
-You can think of a Curried function as a nest of functions: each function takes one arg, and returns a function that takes the next arg, and so on, until all the args are exhausted.
+You can think of a Curried function as a nest of functions: each function takes one arg, and returning a function that takes the next arg, and so on, until all the args are exhausted.

 **KRISHNA** Let's look at partial function application in Clojure and start with this function of 3 args:

 ```
 (defn new-person [title f-name l-name]
-  {:salutation title,
+  {:title title,
    :f-name f-name,
    :l-name l-name})